phasehumans/web-dev/03_JavaScript/_javascript.md

 - closure fn: fn that has access to the var of its outer fn, even after outer fn has finished execution
 - fn returning fn w/ lexical scope binded

+### Destructing
+- pull values from arrays or objects into separate variables
+- in array based on order, obj based on name
+- const colors = ["red", "green", "blue"];
+- const [primary, secondary, tertiary] = colors;

+## DOM
+- to acess -> document.getelementby id or class
+- addeventlistener on click, drag, mouse and keyboard
+- .innertext